 Cisco Catalyst 2960-S and 3560-X Series are both economical 10/100/1000 Ethernet fixed-port switches that provide flexibility and common features required for wiring closets that can be supported by a single fixed port switch.
-Cisco Catalyst 2960-S and 3560-X are available in both PoE+ and non-powered versions.
+Cisco Catalyst 2960-S and 3560-X are available in both PoE+ and non-power-supplying versions.

-In addition to the capabilities supported by Catalyst 2960-S (other than stacking), Catalyst 3560-X supports modular uplinks, an upgradable Cisco IOS feature set, and enhanced enterprise capabilities such as Cisco TrustSec, Medianet, and Cisco IOS Sensor, where IOS Sensor is a required component in SBA for configuring Bring Your Own Device (BYOD).
+In addition to the capabilities supported by Catalyst 2960-S (other than stacking), Catalyst 3560-X supports dual redundant power supplies, dual redundant fans, modular uplinks, an upgradable Cisco IOS feature set, and enhanced enterprise capabilities such as Cisco TrustSec, Medianet, and Cisco IOS Sensor, where IOS Sensor may be a required component for configuring Bring Your Own Device (BYOD).
+With the addition of a 10-Gigabit Ethernet Services Module, Catalyst 3560-X also supports Flexible NetFlow and Cisco TrustSec MACsec.